Strategic clarity for scaling companies

 Do you actually need access to my team and customers for this?

 Usually, yes — at least to some degree.
 Understanding what truly distinguishes a company requires seeing how leadership thinks about the business, how teams interpret strategy, how sales conversations unfold, and how customers experience the company in the market.
+A small number of focused conversations is usually enough to surface the patterns that matter.

 What actually exists at the end of this work?